Tempur Sealy International (TPX) Q3 2017 Results - Earnings Call Transcript

 Atul Maheswari - UBS Securities LLC

 Good morning.
 This is Atul Maheswari filling in for Mike Lasser.
 Thanks a lot for taking our questions.
-So of the department store, of that one department store where you saw some headwind this quarter, is that going to be a headwind that will persist going forward, or do you think that was just a one-quarter event?
+So of the department store, of that one department store where you saw some headwinds this quarter, is that going to be a headwind that will persist going forward, or do you think that was just a one-quarter event?

 Scott L. Thompson - Tempur Sealy International, Inc.